Managing System Roles

 You can also define the scope of access.

-When defining a system role, first perform the following operations as a common premise.
+To define system roles, perform the following steps as a common prerequisite:

 -

-Click the login name in the global navigation of TimeTracker NX.
+Click your login name in the TimeTracker RX global navigation.

 -